 Ferndale is known as a ‘Victorian Village’ or ‘Cream City’ with beautifully maintained Victorian buildings.
 These are sometimes called ‘Butterfat Palaces’ because the wealth of their owners were derived from the dairy industry.
 Ferndale is small, with a population of only 1,300.

 Ferndale has a reputation for being rather different.
 Each year, they host a ‘Kinetic Sculpture Race’, which was originated in Ferndale, where human powered works of art race.
 The Ferndale national championship race is held over Memorial Day and lasts for 3 days.
-If not lucky enough to be there that weekend, there is the Kinetic Museum, which is worth a visit.
-It is, however, only open Friday – Sunday from 2:13 to 6:32 PM.
 For more information, check out the Ferndale Visitors website.

 The Drive North